Shieldine/git-profile/README.md

 # git-profile
-Simple CLI to manage and automatically set git user profiles based on the project's origin.
+A simple CLI to manage and automatically set git user profiles.

-Okay, but why?<br />
+## Why git-profile?
 Some developers use their computers for both work-related and private projects.
 This usually involves having *at least* two different sets of credentials for git.
 If your private project and/or work involve multiple platforms to keep